 It might not make it to the ingredients list often, but if your hair care bottle does not mention that it is using natural (preferably IFRA certified) fragrances, and has a strong pleasant fragrance, be mindful of its presence.

 The icons you should look out for and favour:

 We, at Bare Anatomy, are proud to be following all of them, and even more with our highly researched and customized formulas and adherence to strict European Standards of clean beauty.

 Once you're aware of the overused and harmful chemical ingredients, you can start your quest for hair care that is not harming your hair and ironically working against you.
 However, for it to work for your particular hair profile and be effective is still another long story, and one that we’ve researched all about.
-You can read more on our blogs to uncover them, or visit our website and take the hair quiz to understand what it is that your hair needs (apart from the detox from all harmful chemicals) specifically, based on your hair and scalp type, age and location, top 3 hair goals, hair fall levels and other details.
+You can take the hair quiz to understand what it is that your hair needs (apart from the detox from all harmful chemicals) specifically, based on your hair and scalp type, age and location, top 3 hair goals, hair fall levels and other details.